-#1: Concentrate on Just a Few Things:
+#1: Concentrate on Just a Few Things.

 Apply this principle both at portfolio level and at project level.

-• At the portfolio level, focus on the most important and valuable projects.
+- At the portfolio level, focus on the most important and valuable projects.
 Avoid “planned overload” at all costs, as it widens the gap between plan and execution.

-• At the project level, plan and monitor a few key data points, including expected benefits or revenue, important schedules and deliverables, and the required cost-, resource- and skill-requirements at monthly basis.
+- At the project level, plan and monitor a few key data points, including expected benefits or revenue, important schedules and deliverables, and the required cost-, resource- and skill-requirements at monthly basis.

 #2: Manage projects and portfolios using simple key performance indicators.
 Right from the start.

-#3: Start Quickly, Improve Continuously:
+#3: Start Quickly, Improve Continuously.

 By ‘Start Quickly‘ we mean: Begin building a comprehensive overview of your entire portfolio within a maximum of 2-4 weeks.

-• Create a comprehensive list of people’s capacity available for project work.
+- Create a comprehensive list of people’s capacity available for project work.

 Ask your department managers who in the department can contribute how many hours of project work per month?
-What skills do these people have?
+What skills do these people have? - Create a list of all current projects.

 Ask each project manager to describe the key data of their project(s): Start and end, required resources and skills needed per month, most important milestones and deliverables, expected benefit and revenue.
-Normally they can do this within 30 minutes per project.
+Normally they can do this within 30 minutes per project. - With an appropriate tool, capture the total capacity available and the project key data into an appropriate tool.

 Now visualize your current multi-project landscape, project key performance indicators (KPIs), portfolio utilization, resource bottlenecks, and the portfolio’s profit/loss.